Trogir, Croatia. Camilla Ferrari for Lonely Planet

 5. Istria

 Istria delights with its undulating hills, charming hilltop towns and many seaside spots.
-A must-visit is lovely Rovinj, a town of pastel-hued facades and cobblestone lanes lined with art galleries, sitting on its own peninsula jutting into the Adriatic Sea.
+A must-visit town is lovely Rovinj, where pastel-hued facades and cobblestone lanes are lined with art galleries; it sits on its own peninsula jutting into the Adriatic Sea.

-Planning tip: Find accommodation in central Istria – from where it’s easy to get anywhere on the peninsula.
+Planning tip: Pick accommodations in central Istria – from there, it’s easy to get anywhere on this Croatian peninsula.

 6. Vis Island

-The port of Vis, neighboring Kut, and Komiža at the western end are the island's major towns, made up of lovely stone townhouses and seaside promenades.
-The hidden bays and rocky coves of its southern coast are best explored by boat, especially postcard-perfect Stiniva Bay, otherwise reached via a steep, rocky path.
+The port of Vis, neighboring Kut, plus Komiža at the western end are the island's major towns, made up of lovely stone townhouses and seaside promenades.
+The hidden bays and rocky coves of its southern coast are best explored by boat, especially picture-perfect Stiniva Bay, otherwise reached via a steep, rocky path.

 7. Split

-Planning tip: Split’s harbor is the launching pad for the islands of Brač, Hvar, Vis, Šolta and Korčula.
+Planning tip: Split’s harbor is the launching pad to the Croatian islands of Brač, Hvar, Vis, Šolta and Korčula.

 8. Kopački Rit Nature Park

-Kopački Rit Nature Park sits on the floodplain of the Danube and Drava Rivers, and is one of the largest natural wetlands in Europe.
-Keen bird-watchers can join a boat trip to spot white-tailed eagles, black storks, purple herons, spoonbills and wild geese – just some of the park’s 290 bird species.
-You can also follow the 2.4km-long (1.5 miles) boardwalk along an educational trail winding through the flooded forest floor and learn about local flora and fauna on the way.
+Kopački Rit Nature Park sits on the floodplain of the Danube and Drava Rivers, and is one of the largest natural wetlands in Croatia and Europe as a whole.
+Keen bird-watchers can join a boat trip to spot white-tailed eagles, black storks, purple herons, spoonbills and wild geese – just some of the park’s approximately 300 bird species.
+You can also follow the 2.4km-long boardwalk along an educational trail winding through the flooded forest floor and learn about local flora and fauna on the way.

 9. Šibenik

-Set on a bay connected to the Adriatic Sea, Šibenik is a charmer that somehow – undeservedly – falls off the radar.
-For starters, it has two UNESCO sites: its gorgeous landmark, the 15th-century St James’ Cathedral, notable for its frieze of 71 comical faces carved into its facade, and St Nicholas Fortress, a sea-bound fortification built during Venetian times that’s linked to the mainland via a walkway, granted the World Heritage honor in 2017.
+Set on a bay connected to the Adriatic Sea, Šibenik is a charmer that undeservedly falls off the radar.
+For starters, it has two of Croatia's UNESCO sites: its gorgeous landmark, the 15th-century St James’ Cathedral, notable for its frieze of 71 comical faces carved into its facade, and St Nicholas Fortress, a sea-bound fortification built during the Venetian era that’s linked to the mainland via a walkway, granted the World Heritage honor in 2017.

-This once carefully guarded city boasts three other fortresses; Barone is the most visit-worthy, thanks to its excellent visitor center and interactive exhibits.
+This once carefully guarded city boasts three other fortresses; Barone is the most noteworthy, thanks to its excellent visitors center and interactive exhibits.

 Planning tip: Hop on the ferry for the short trip to tiny Zlarin, a car-free island.